khoih-prog/TimerInterrupt/README.md

 Before using any Timer, you have to make sure the **Timer has not been used by any other purpose.**

-Only Timer1 and Timer2 are supported for Nano, UNO, etc. boards possessing 3 timers.
+Only Timer1 is supported for Nano, UNO, etc. boards possessing 3 timers.

+Only Timer1 and Timer2 are supported for ATMEGA_16U4, ATMEGA_32U4 boards, such as Leonardo, YUN, ESPLORA, etc.

 Timer3, Timer4 and Timer5 are only available for Arduino Mega boards.